TomShacham/shacks/src/packages/h22p/README.md

 ## Simple Http Library

-Simple 99% use-case client/server that can do:
+Simple 99% use-case client/server

     + type-safe routing
     + streaming
     + multipart/form-data

-Simple because:
+For when you don't want a stupid framework that gets in your way

+Simple:

     + zero dependencies
-    + no reflection; no magic; no DI framework; small well-tested codebase
+    + no reflection; no magic; no DI framework; small simple codebase
     + symmetrical client and server (ie same interface)
     + immutable http message objects as close to wire format as possible

+Cool features:

     + start/stop server in one line of code and just a few ms startup time
     + test in-memory or over the wire (so can easily build a fast test suite)